 Making treats for your dog is no more difficult than a batch of cookies.
 Plus, there are so many options when you make them yourself.

 If your dog has any sensitivities or allergies, you can easily avoid those and make them as healthy as possible for your pet.
-For sensitive tummy issues as well as breath freshening, try this dog biscuit recipe.
+For sensitive tummy issues as well as banishing puppy breath, try this fresh breath dog biscuit recipe.

-You can cater to your pets specific needs with DIY dog treats.
+You can cater to your pets specific needs with DIY dog treats, especially those on a hypoallergenic diet or those with dietary restrictions.

 Recently, I made Oatmeal Pumpkin Dog Treats for Sugar and tested them out on almost a dozen different dogs.
 They were loved by every single dog, even the picky ones.